sachinrockyrao/valor-game/README.md

 ╭──────────────────
 │[If Error in node .]
 │• check twice node_modules
-│• contact me on whatsapp
+│• raise issue/discussion in the repository.
 ╰──────────────────
 ```
 * Wait for bot starting...